 - Provide project management to initiate delivery of the action plan.

 Progress to date: Phase 1 complete

 Ricardo Energy & Environment (REE) were selected and commissioned to undertake an authoritative, independent study covering parts a) to c) above.
 REE are part of Ricardo, a global strategic engineering and environmental consultancy that specialises in the transport, energy, and scarce resources sectors.
-This work has now concluded and you can read the study report (PDF, 1.73MB).

 The report is an independently produced, technical background study which has been produced to support stakeholder engagement in advance of the creation of a Suffolk Climate Emergency Plan.
 It should be noted that opportunities for action by partners in support of the aspiration for climate neutrality across Suffolk by 2030 do not imply delivery commitment at this stage.

 Phase 2: Stakeholder engagement and Suffolk Climate Emergency Plan drafting